celo-org/docs/docs/developer-resources/integrations/checklist.md

 ### Detect Transfers

-Stable-value currencies, currently cUSD and cEUR, are contracts, `StableToken` and `StableTokenEUR` respectively, that can be accessed via the ERC20 interface.
+Mento stable-value currencies, currently cUSD and cEUR, are contracts, `StableToken` and `StableTokenEUR` respectively, that can be accessed via the ERC20 interface.
 The native asset CELO can be accessed via the `GoldToken` ERC20 interface, or natively, similar to ETH on Ethereum.

 Addresses for those contracts can be found by querying the [registry](../contractkit/contracts-wrappers-registry.md) or in the [Listing Guide](./listings.md).